MartinThoma/MartinThoma.github.io/_posts/2015-12-30-analyzing-pypi-metadata-2.md

 ## Non-functional packages

-Although there are many packages for Python which are very usefull, there are also quite a lot which are not usefull at all.
+Although there are many packages for Python which are very useful, there are also quite a lot which are not usefull at all.
 One possibility to identify such packages is by checking which packages get neither used by others nor use other packages